infincia/NetRNG/README.rst

 ---------------

-Since the compiled daemon script is available on your path while the virtualenv is activated, you can run it directly:
+Since the compiled daemon script is available on your path while the virtualenv is activated, you can run it directly after the config file is determined to be
+correct:

 .. code-block:: shell